 A Final Note

-Throughout the entire process, from Year 9 to Year 13, open and consistent dialogue between students, their families and the University Counsellor is very important.
+Throughout the entire process, from Year 9 to Year 13, open and consistent dialogue between students, their families and university counsellor is very important.
 Grades, countries, universities and subjects that students have had their heart set on since they were ten years old can all change when it comes to deciding where to live and study for the next three or four years.

 The university counsellors are there to offer counsel and to give the student the necessary tools to support the university selection and application process.
 Ultimately it is up to the student to decide where they wish their lives to lead and to be responsible for their own applications.

 Depending on the country or countries in which students are applying along with the individual institution or course, students may be required to take one or more standardised tests.
 The following are the most common tests:

 If students are applying to the United States, Canada or international universities in Europe and Asia, they will most likely be required to take either the SAT (and possibly SAT Subject Tests) or the similar ACT.
-These can be taken more than once.
 Students will earn the best scores late in Year 12 and early in Year 13 as they have completed more academic work.
 These tests can be repeated.

-Students whose native language is not English may need to take either the IELTS (International English Language Testing Service)or the TOEFL (Test of English as a Foreign Language).
+Students whose native language is not English may need to take either the IELTS (International English Language Testing Service) or the TOEFL (Test of English as a Foreign Language).
 Students applying to UK universities who will need a visa, must take a special version of the IELTS called the IELTS for UKVI, which is unfortunately not offered in Phuket.
 Students applying to US or Canadian universities can take either the IELTS or the TOEFL.
 Speak with your university counsellor about whether you will need an English proficiency exam.